Without a Trace (1983 film): Plot

-The investigation drags on, and Graham is at odds with Menetti after budget cuts force Menetti to dismantle the command center in Susan's apartment and run the case from the precinct.
-Menetti's attention is soon diverted to other cases, but the Selky case is always a priority.
-At one point, Graham takes matters into his own hands after he receives a ransom call.
+The investigation drags on, and Graham is at odds with Menetti after budget cuts force him to dismantle the command center in Susan's apartment and run the case from the precinct.
+Menetti's attention is soon diverted to other cases, but the Selky case remains a priority.
+At one point, Graham takes matters into his own hands after receiving a ransom call.
 Given a beating, he requires a hospital stay.

-A break in the case finally happens on the Fourth of July, when Susan's housecleaner, Philippe, is arrested as a suspect.
+A break in the case finally happens when Susan's housecleaner, Philippe, is arrested as a suspect.
 A pair of Alex's bloody underpants was found in his apartment, where the gay Philippe was picked up with a 14-year-old male prostitute.
-Susan visits Philippe in jail, and he tells her that the bloody underpants came about when he used them to stop bleeding after he cut himself washing dishes in Susan's house.
+Susan visits Philippe in jail.
+He swears he did not harm Alex and says the bloody underpants were Alex's old pair that he used as a polishing cloth.
+He used it to stop bleeding after cutting himself washing dishes at Susan's house.
 Convinced Philippe is innocent, Susan tries to persuade Menetti to drop the charges, but he refuses, citing undisclosed physical evidence.

 The renewed media coverage generated by Philippe's arrest dies down, and Susan faces increased pressure to drop the matter and accept that Alex could be dead.
-Susan's feelings come to a boiling point when a magazine cancels an article she wrote about Alex, and Jocelyn advises her to give up.
-Susan tries to resume her normal routine, although she never loses faith.
+Susan's feelings come to a boiling point when a magazine cancels an article she wrote about Alex, and Jocelyn urges her to accept Alex is gone.
+Susan tries to resume a normal routine, although she never loses faith.
 One day, she receives a phone call from a woman in Bridgeport, Connecticut, named Malvina Robbins, who says Alex is living with neighbors.
-Menetti tells Susan he has also heard from Robbins, but Bridgeport police told him the woman is a crank.
-The investigation is closed, he says, and Philippe goes on trial within weeks.
+Menetti tells Susan he has also heard from Robbins, but Bridgeport police reported that the woman is a crank.
+The investigation is closed and Philippe will go on trial within weeks.